 Since Bro.
 Teoh’s Kalyanamittas is just an informal grouping of Kalyanamittas hence any Buddhists or free thinkers who share our vision can register on this website and join us in all our activities.
 There is also no need for membership fees.
 All our activities are funded by volunteers and our own Kalyanamitta funds.

-This Avijja sutta (AN 10.61) explained clearly the importance of having true noble friends as Kalyanamittas to realize the enlightenment.
-According to the Buddha, having noble friends as our Kalyanamitta is one of the pre-requisite to become an ariya or an enlightened being.
+This Avijja sutta (AN 10.61) clearly explained the importance of having true noble friends as Kalyanamittas to realize the enlightenment.
+According to the Buddha, having noble friends as our Kalyanamitta is one of the pre-requisites to become an ariya or an enlightened being.
 It also talks about factors that will influence Ignorance.
 To be free from ignorance is one of the main tasks in cultivation.

 Having Dharma/spiritual/noble friends (Kalyanamittas) is a pre-requisite for this task hence the importance of Kalyanamittaship.
 There are two sequences discussed in this sutta.
 Each of the factors in both sequences has its own nutriment.
 The first sequence is the